pmbanka/akka-shards-spam-repro/README.md

 ```
 > dotnet build
 > dotnet run --whatever (this will cause it to be a seed node)
-click anything to send messages to sharded actors.
+type anything to send messages to sharded actors.
 All sharded entities will get spawned
 > dotnet run
-now it is possible to send messages on both nodes without issues.
+now it is possible to send messages on both nodes without issues by typing in terminals
 ```